DusteDdk/eepromlogic/README.md

 * q6 - Logic for EEPROM pin Q6
 * q7 - Logic for EEPROM pin Q7

-You generally want "show" to be nil when doing a full 64 KiB generation, because, it's a lot of output nobody's ever going to read.
+You generally want "show" to be nil when generating the full truth-table, because, it's a lot of output nobody's ever going to read.

 "firstAddr" and "lastAddr" are useful when developing logic, generate a piece of the table and see if everything is as expected.

 If you want to check the output of just a single pattern, you can set them as the same value.
 The #b prefix to a number is convenient, so you can type in the binary pattern you want to see the output for.
-For example, to check only happens when both A0 and A2 is set, you could set them both to #b0000000000000101
+For example, to check only happens when both A0 and A2 is set, you could set them both to #b101

 The "q" parameters are lambda functions, but don't let that scare you, they're easy to make with the ["q" macro](#q)